-The Lancashire Combined County Authority (LCCA) in the North West is a new Combined County Authority (CCA) formally launched in February 2025 as a non-mayoral authority.
+The Lancashire Combined County Authority (LCCA) in the North West is a new Combined County Authority (CCA) that was formed in February 2025 and is pipelined to elect their first mayor in May 2026.
 Its geographic location means that it competes with two large Metro Mayoralities - Manchester and Liverpool - and it will also compete with pipelined CCAs in Cumbria, and to a lesser degree Cheshire, once instituted.